-- 91. The GDC's register rules and regulations require us to keep a register of the names of everyone who is registered with us.
-The registers are public documents and are published on our website.
-The dentists and dental care professionals' registers contain the names and other information about a registrant the GDC is legally obliged to makepublic. - 92.
+- 88. The GDC's register rules and regulations require us to keep a register of the names of everyone who is registered with us.
+The registers are public documents and are published on the GDC website.
+The dentists' and DCPs' registers contain the names and other information about a registrant the GDC is legally obliged to make public. - 89.
 The GDC does not publish a list of current registrants in hard copy.
 However, the GDC shall consider entering into agreements on such terms as it deems appropriate to enable information to be extracted from the registers.
 Printed copies of the Dentists Register and Rolls of Dental Auxiliaries (relating to dental hygienists and therapists) which were published up to and including 2006 are available in libraries.
 The British Dental Association holds copies of the register and rolls.

-Registered Addresses
+Registered addresses

-- 93. The GDC recommends that a registrant provides it with a registered address that is either a business or a practice address.
-Any formal notices issued by the GDC are sent to the registered address, and therefore a registrant must have access to correspondence at their registered address. - 94.
-Prior to 10 October 2016 the online register (OLR) listed the name, registered address, registration number and primary qualification of all the dentists and dental care professionals legally entitled to work in the United Kingdom.
-All current registered addresses were therefore published on the GDC website and were in the public domain. - 95.
+- 90. The GDC recommends that a registrant provides it with a registered address that is either a business or a practice address.
+Any formal notices issued by the GDC are sent to the registered address, and therefore a registrant must have access to correspondence at their registered address. - 91.
+Prior to 10 October 2016 the online register listed the name, registered address, registration number and primary qualification of all the dentists and DCPs legally entitled to work in the UK.
+All current registered addresses were therefore published on the GDC website and were in the public domain. - 92.
 A consultation was launched in 2016 regarding the publication of registered addresses.
-The response to that consultation indicated a clear preference from both patients and professionals to remove address information from the OLR in its entirety.
+The response to that consultation indicated a clear preference from both patients and professionals to remove address information from the online register in its entirety.
 The Council agreed with this decision and the necessary changes were enacted on 10 October 2016.
-Registrants' registered addresses are no longer visible on the OLR and the GDC is under no requirement to display them to the public.
-If you would like to find a dentist in your area you can visit NHS Choices. - 96.
-Any requests for details of current and previous registered addresses must be made in writing under the Freedom of Information Act (see elsewhere in this document).
-Requests will be reviewed on a case by case basis and the duty imposed on the GDC by the Act to be open and transparent will be balanced against the right to refuse the release of personal data or other information which falls under one of the exemptions in the Act. - 97.
+Registrants' registered addresses are no longer visible on the online register and the GDC is under no requirement to display them to the public.

+- 93. Any requests for details of current and previous registered addresses must be made in writing under the FOI Act (see elsewhere in this document).
+Requests will be reviewed on a case by case basis, and the duty imposed on the GDC by the FOI Act to be open and transparent will be balanced against the right to refuse the release of personal data or other information which falls under one of the exemptions in the FOI Act. - 94.
 Where a request is made for registered address information before 2006, the requester will be informed that printed Dentists Registers and Rolls of Dental Auxiliaries, which were published up to and including 2006, are available through the British Library, other public libraries and through the British Dental Association.

-Registration Appeals
+Registration Appeals Committee

-98. The Registration Appeals Committee is a statutory committee of the GDC which considers registration and continuing professional development appeals.
+95. The Registration Appeals Committee is a statutory committee of the GDC which considers registration and continuing professional development appeals.
 Following a determination, we publish the name of the appellant, the nature of their appeal, the outcome as well as such reasons of their decision as the Registration Appeals Committee direct should be published.